opencolleges/oc-e2e-tests/README.md

 # Setup Cypress testing suite on your machine

+## Note: The following guide is github specific.
+If You are reading this on Bitbucket please [head over to github](https://github.com/opencolleges/oc-e2e-tests) before you start the setup.

 ## Pre-requisites
 ### You must
 - [x] have access to the [repository on github](https://github.com/opencolleges/oc-e2e-tests).